Michael Starbæk Christensen

 Michael Starbæk Christensen is Danish diplomat and civil servant.
-He is the current Ambassador of Denmark to France, having previously served as Permanent Under Secretary of State for Foreign Affairs at the Prime Minister's Office (2015–2019), under Prime Minister Helle Thorning-Schmidt and Lars Løkke Rasmussen.
+He is the current Ambassador of Denmark to China, having previously served as Ambassador of Denmark to France, Permanent Under Secretary of State for Foreign Affairs at the Prime Minister's Office (2015–2019), under Prime Minister Helle Thorning-Schmidt and Lars Løkke Rasmussen.

 Starbæk has held several positions within the Danish Ministry of Foreign Affairs and the Prime Minister's Office.
 He served as Under Secretary for Global Politics and Security and Political Director at the Ministry of Foreign Affairs from 2013 to 2015.
 He was the Deputy Head of Cabinet of European Commissioner for Climate Action, Connie Hedegaard, from 2010 to 2013, and Senior Adviser on Climate at the Prime Minister's Office from 2007 to 2010, under Prime Minister Anders Fogh Rasmussen and Løkke.

-Starbæk is the forthcoming Ambassador of Denmark to China, and will take up the position on 15 August 2024.

 Early life and education

 In 1987, he obtained a Master of Laws (cand.jur.) from the University of Copenhagen.
 He also holds a 2004 Master of Public Administration from the Harvard Kennedy School.